Rosette Cookies and Vintage Recipes

-The original recipe called for deep frying in lard, but we recommend Extra Virgin Olive Oil as an acceptable and more healthy substitution.
+The original recipe called for deep frying in lard, but we recommend Extra Virgin Olive Oil as an acceptable and healthier substitution.

 This recipe is what the Gjenvick family has used for generations in creating these most delicious but fragile cookies.